EchoWebLV/x402mesh/web/README.md

 (Add screenshots here after recording demo)

-## Contributing
+## About

-This is part of the Solana x402 Hackathon submission.
+x402mesh is the infrastructure platform for payment-enabled AI agents on Solana.

 ## License